MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell.md

 description: "Summary: Use PowerShell for Microsoft 365 to manage Skype for Business Online policies, per-user policies, and meeting settings."
 ---

-# Manage Skype for Business Online with PowerShell for Microsoft 365
+# Manage Skype for Business Online with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 One of the primary tasks of any Skype for Business Online administrator is managing policies.
-Although you can accomplish some of these tasks in the Microsoft 365 admin center, other tasks are much quicker and easier in PowerShell for Microsoft 365.
+Although you can accomplish some of these tasks in the Microsoft 365 admin center, other tasks are much quicker and easier in PowerShell.

 ## Before you start